BioMoDeL/aesop/docs/alascan.rst

    :scale: 100 %
    :alt: alternate text
    :align: center
+In this figure, mutations that result in positive ddGa values relative to the parent structure suggest loss of binding mutations.
+This outcome indicates the mutated amino acid was involved in an overall favorable network of electrostatic interactions in the parent structure.
+Mutations that result in negative ddGa values relative to the parent structure suggest gain of binding mutations.
+This outcome indicates the mutated amino acid was involved in an overall unfavorable network of electrostatic interactions in the parent structure.

 Alternatively, you can view the results as a network if you have installed the NetworkX library::